 Checking Account: Charles Schwab

 ATM fees don’t have to be a fact of life.
-After constantly getting hit with fees when I banked with Chase, I switched to Charles Schwab, because they reimburse your ATM fees.
+After constantly getting hit with fees when I banked with Chase, I switched to Charles Schwab, (referral: Get a $100 bonus to open an account) because they reimburse your ATM fees.
 They don’t have any physical locations, so if I need to deposit a check all I do is take a picture of it and upload it to the app.
 Easy peasy.
 And not gonna lie, I get a little thrill every time I see an ATM fee reimbursed.

 Savings Account: Capital One ING

 This was my first online savings account since forever ago.
 I liked segmenting my savings goals into sub-accounts, because they made feel more in control of my finances and like I actually had a plan.
-Capital One ING was one of the first to offer this simple, yet nifty little feature.
+Capital One ING (referral: Get a $25 bonus to open an account) was one of the first to offer this simple, yet nifty little feature.
 I know there are other banks now that offer higher interest rates, but I don’t bother chasing after them for a couple hundred bucks a year.
 I actually keep very little cash and invest most of my savings.
 I’ve had more sub-accounts in the past (like, wedding, etc.), but for now, I keep two holding accounts: